dexusno/srtxlate/README.md

 ### 2) Run setup

-Use the interactive PowerShell menu (Windows/PowerShell).
-It builds/starts services and can run health checks.
+Use the interactive PowerShell/Bash menu-driven scripts.
+They both builds/starts services and can run health checks.

 Windows:
 ```powershell